s0enke/shipping-price-calculator-sst/ARCHITECTURE.md

 As a result, for this scenario, plain React seem to make the most sense.

+## Testing

+Unit and integration testing is done via `npm test` with the native [SST testing infrastructure](https://docs.sst.dev/advanced/testing) which makes use of vitest.

 ## Impact

  - no managed services / infrastructure apart from AWS is needed